JEKO10/JEKO10/README.md

 <h1 align="center">Hi 👋, I'm Aleksa Bubanja</h1>
-<h3 align="center">I am an ambitious front-end developer who is thirsty for knowledge.
+<h3 align="center">I am an ambitious front-end developer who is curious about new knowledge.
 I work hard to achieve my goals and I love to learn.
 I'm currently looking for an opportunity to work in an environment that will help me progress.</h3>

+- 🌐 [My portfolio website](https://aleksa-bubanja.netlify.app/) - I am making new, better one :)

 - 🔭 I’m currently working on [Moviexd (React-TypeScript, Redux toolkit)](https://github.com/JEKO10/Moviexd)